imahjoub/vcxproj_generator/README.md

 ## How to use

-1. Run the exe file `vcxproj_generator.exe`.
+1. Run the exe file `vcxproj_generator.exe`
-2. Select your project folder.
+2. Select your project folder
 3. Set your visual studio configuration
 4. run the program